 You can state the abstract noun faith as a verb if that is more clear in your language.
 Alternate translation: "firmly believe the true teachings about God" (See: Abstract Nouns)

-in love (ULT)
+in love (ULT) love others truly (UST)

 You can state the abstract noun love as a verb if that is more clear in your language.
 Alternate translation: "truly love others" (See: Abstract Nouns)